2anchao/deepnude_test/README.md

 # deepnude_test
 The source code is provide by deepnude official: https://github.com/stacklikemind/deepnude_official.
-Out of curiosity, I test this project with Mac env.
+Out of curiosity, I test this project in Mac env.